infolektuell/infolektuell.de/README.md

 # infolektuell.de

-This is the source repo for my business website <infolektuell.de>.
+This is the source repo for my business website [infolektuell.de](https://infolektuell.de).

 ## Development